rkapl123/DBAddin/docs/README.md

 ### Known Issues

-* With Encryption (Encrypt=yes) there is a limit for the Packet Size parameter in the connection string, currently this seems to be 16387.
-Any value above leads to transport layer errors in ADO.NET: Error executing sqlCommand: Error when receiving Results from the Server. (provider: TCP Provider, error: 0 - The Network name is missing.)
+* With Encryption (Encrypt=yes) there is a limit in ADO.NET for the Packet Size parameter in the connection string, currently this seems to be 16387.
+Any value above leads to transport layer errors: Error executing sqlCommand: Error when receiving Results from the Server. (provider: TCP Provider, error: 0 - The Network name is missing.)

 ### History (from the very beginning)